jaynilsavani/Warzone/README.md

 # SOEN 6441 - Warzone Game

-Here, Warzone game is implemented,where all players try to win the territories by attacking with the armies they have.
+Here, Warzone game is implemented,where all players try to win the countries and continents by attacking with the armies they have.

 With the representation of unique maps that they will have and get options to choose or update the maps,this game is quite attractive with the GUI implementation as well as with Command line interface(In GUI).